Wang-xjtu/Wang-xjtu.github.io/_pages/about.md

 - *2020*, M. Yang\*, **H. Wang**, N. Zheng.
 An Iterative Method of Depth Map Structure Restoration based on Structural Similarity between RGB and Depth. *China Patent*, No. ZL200010007508.X.

 # 🔨 Projects
-- *2022.12 - 2025.06*, A General Model of Single-View 3D Perception for Multi-Modal Autonomous Agents. *Responsibility: Core Member, Source: No. 62373298, The National Natural Science Foundation of China*.
+- *2022.12 - 2025.06*, A General Model of Single-View 3D Perception for Multi-Modal Autonomous Agents.
+Responsibility: *Core Member*, Source: *No. 62373298, The National Natural Science Foundation of China*.
 - *2022.01 - 2023.
-12*, A General Depth Perception Model. *Responsibility: Project Leader, Source: No. xzy022022061, The Basic Research Foundation of XJTU*.
+12*, A General Depth Perception Model.
+Responsibility: *Project Leader*, Source: *No. xzy022022061, The Basic Research Foundation of XJTU*.